Ox Security mascot holding a magnifying glass while explaining what is ASPM

 • ASPM: Targets code vulnerabilities, third-party dependencies, and API exposures.

 While both ASPM and CSPM play crucial roles in securing cloud-based applications, they serve distinct purposes and work best when used together, rather than trying to overlap.
-Trying to combine both functionalities into one toolset can create challenges.
+Trying to combine both functionalities into one toolset can create challenges, particularly in aligning security and development teams.
 For instance, relying on one solution to do both cloud security posture and application security may lead to compromises in quality or flexibility.

 Top 5 Benefits of Application Security Posture Management (ASPM)